farout101/Django-REST/README.md

 # Django REST API Test Project

-Welcome to the Django REST API Test Project!
 This project is a simple yet comprehensive setup to test and explore the capabilities of Django's REST framework.
-It provides a foundation for creating and testing RESTful APIs with Django, enabling you to experiment with various endpoints, data models, and authentication methods.

 ## Features